neo-project/docs/docs/en-us/develop/write/nep11.md

 }
 ```

-Now we have completed a simple NFT contract.
+By now we have completed a simple NFT contract.

 ## Methods and events in base class